 In the event of no deal, anyone visiting the UK from the EU for less than three months after Brexit would not need to apply for a visa.
 Anyone arriving from the EU that wanted to stay longer than three months would need to apply for a visa.
 If successful, the visa would last for up to three years.

 See continue to live in the UK after it leaves EU on GOV.UK and complete the easy to use form to find out about continuing to live in the UK after it leaves the EU.

 We will work with various Chambers of Trade to make sure local businesses are prepared for the impact of leaving the EU.
 However, there are still many uncertainties about what the business and trade arrangements will be after Brexit and the implications for Eden District.

 Government departments have information about the potential impact on businesses, what support is out there and proposals for how Brexit should be approached from a business perspective.

-See get ready for Brexit on GOV.UK for information about how leaving the EU may affect your business or organisation and what you need to do to get ready.
+Find out what it means to you now the UK has left the EU on GOV.UK for information about how leaving the EU may affect your business or organisation and what you need to do to get ready.